wernerbihl/hudi-emr-step-deltastreamer-sample/README.md

 ## Extra

-There is a basics.py file in the repo that shows how to use Hudi to do create, append, update, delete, cluster cleanup, time travel, incremental queries and schema evolution
+There is a basics.py file in the repo that shows how to use Hudi to do create, append, update, delete, cluster cleanup, time travel, incremental queries, schema evolution and how to use dynamo as a lock table.